kleditsbat-art/Superstore-Store-Sales-Performance-Analysis-python-powerbi-sql/README.md

 ---
 <h2><a class="anchor" id="overview"></a>Overview</h2>

-This project presents detail analysis on Retail Store Sales data.
+This project presents detail analysis on Superstore Store Sales data.
 Building Dashboard  to analyze sales performance , profitability  and support to decision-making using Power BI , Python , SQL .
 ---
 <h2><a class="anchor" id="business-problem"></a>Business Problem</h2>

-Retail Store has experienced inconsistent sales across different regions and product categories.
+Superstore Store has experienced inconsistent sales across different regions and product categories.
 Management cannot easily identify which products, customers, and regions are driving revenue and which are reducing profits.
 They need Analysis of sales, performance of last year, and support data-driven decisions to increase revenue and profitability.

 ---
 <h2><a class="anchor" id="dataset"></a>Dataset</h2>

-- CSV file located in `/data/` folder (retail store sales)
+- CSV file located in `/data/` folder (Superstore store sales Dataset)

 ---